gihrig/dotfiles/README.md

 > Transfer or Reset
 > - Empty Trash (Transfer or Reset does not!)
 > - System Settings > Transfer or Reset > Erase All Content and Settings
-> - - Alternatively boot USB installer to Recovery OS and erase Macintosh HD using Disc Utility
+> - - Alternatively boot USB installer to Recovery OS and erase Macintosh HD using Disc Utility then install OS
 > - Set language and location
 >
-> Additional user setup start here, ignore inapplicable items
+> Additional user setup start here, ignore inapplicable items \
+> Note that multiple user accounts and some Homebrew installs (MySQL) are often problematic
 >
 > - Skip Accessibility and Migration Assistant
 > - Login or Create the Apple ID for this user